-Wildfire season in California has only extended as rainfall becomes fewer and further in between.
-We have all seen the divesting aftermath of a wildfire and we encourage everyone to be prepared because wildfires are unpredictable and can spread in 30 seconds or less.
+Wildfire season in California has arrived early, with an unprecedented number of acres being burned so far.
+We have all seen the devastating aftermath of a wildfire, and we encourage everyone to be prepared because wildfires are unpredictable and can spread in 30 seconds or less.

 In the case of a wildfire, it is crucial that you are able to grab your belongings quickly and they are easy to load in the car.
 The following items should be kept together near where you normally exit your house, like the front door, side door, or garage door.